What are ID3v1 tags, and why remove them?

 Show the Tag Format column

 Show the Tag Format column to find out about metadata format in your MP3 files.
-This could be done both via main or context menu 'View / Column / Tag Format', or 'View / Column / Audio Properties / Tag Format'.
+This could be done both via the main or context menu 'View / Column / Tag Format', or 'View / Column / Audio Properties / Tag Format'.

 How to show the Tag Format column in Tag Editor for Mac